Mickaelh51/bash-autoinstaller-active-syslog/README.md

 # README #

-Installer for patch bash 4.3.30 with syslog module
+Installer for patch bash 4.3.30 with syslog module and be able to **show the real username**

 ### What is this repository for? ###
 Active syslog module in bash 4.3.30.